 Adult and paediatric patients 3 years of age or older with recurrent or progressive malignant glioma:

 A treatment cycle comprises 28 days.
 In patients previously untreated with chemotherapy, TMZ is administered at a dose of 200 mg/m2 once daily for the first 5 days followed by a 23 day treatment interruption (total of 28 days).
-In patients previously treated with chemotherapy, the initial dose is 150 mg/m2 once daily, to be increased in the second cycle to 200 mg/m2 once daily, for 5 days if there is no haematological toxicity (see section 4.4)
+In patients previously treated with chemotherapy, the initial dose is 150 mg/m2 once daily, to be increased in the second cycle to 200 mg/m2 once daily, for 5 days if there is no haematological toxicity (see section 4.4).

 Special populations